olawuyio/snake290/README.md

 inside the SnakeGame class in the run function, such that it includes your number associated with the object

-## Contributing

-Please document your code and add how your code works to the doc file, as well as edit the readme file.

 ## Extending the code
 Although there are multiple features the user can add to the game, a few that we would like to mention are below.